nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME [m/MAJOR]` can be used as `n/John Doe m/Business` or as `n/John Doe`.

-* Items in angle brackets are fixed, precise values. e.g. `<ACCEPTED>` means the parameter must be an input of the value `ACCEPTED`.
+* Items in angle brackets are fixed, precise values.<br>
+  e.g. `<ACCEPTED>` means the parameter must be an input of the value `ACCEPTED`.

 * Items with `…`​ after them can be used multiple times including zero times.<br>